ragnarbrody/Lucas-de-Lima-Dias-Pais/src/problem5/README.md

 ## Thank you

 First of all, if you are reading this, I want to sincerely thank you for the opportunity to improve my development skills.
 I had to do a lot of research to get this CRUD server up and running.
-I encountered several challenges and issues with Express and the database, but with some extra effort and investigation, I was able to resolve them.
+I encountered several challenges and issues with Express and the database, but with some extra effort and investigation, it took me around 5/6 hours to develop everything but at the end, i was able to solve the problem and finish the challenge.
 Once again, thank you for the chance to learn and grow through this experience!